Just Can't Get Enough (Black Eyed Peas song)

 "Just Can't Get Enough" is a song by American group the Black Eyed Peas.
 The song was written by members will.i.am, apl.de.ap, Taboo and Fergie, along with Joshua Alvarez, Stephen Shadowen, Rodney "Darkchild" Jerkins, and Julie Frost, for the group's sixth studio album, The Beginning (2010).
-It was announced on January 21, 2011, as the album's second single.
+It was announced on January 21, 2011, as the album's second single and was released on February 8.

-The song has been a success on the charts, reaching the top-five in many countries, such as New Zealand (their twelfth top 5), Australia, Greece, France, United Kingdom and the United States, among others.
+The song has been a success on the charts, reaching the top-five in many countries, such as New Zealand, Australia, Greece, France, United Kingdom and the United States, among others.
 The video for this song was filmed in Japan a week before the 2011 Tōhoku earthquake and tsunami happened.

 As of June 2011, the single has sold more than 2,462,000 digital units in the US.

 Background and composition

 The Beginning's second single was announced on the Black Eyed Peas' official website on January 21, 2011.

-Rodney Jerkins and Julie Frost composed the basic song together, with Jerkins on piano and Frost contributing the lyrics and topline melody.
-The Darkchild production team of Tommy Brown and Bah then worked on the producing the track and contributing to the music composition before will.i.am and the Black Eyed Peas, in the words of Frost, "cut it up and gave it their own twist".
+Rodney Jerkins and Julie Frost composed the basis of the song together, with Jerkins on piano and Frost contributing the lyrics and topline melody.
+Jerkins' production team, composed of Tommy Brown and Jabbar "Bah" Stevens, then worked on the producing the track and contributing to the music composition before will.i.am and the Black Eyed Peas; in the words of Frost, the latter "cut it up and gave it their own twist".

 Member apl.de.ap told Beatweek Magazine that he wanted the song to be the follow-up to "The Time (Dirty Bit)", because "It's a different tempo and it's also paying homage to the ladies."

 Group member Taboo explained the meaning of the song to MTV News as: "The message is knowing that when you're gone from somebody, especially when you're on tour, you can't get enough of them or you're just thinking about them and you just want to let them know that you're always there for them."